Otto Hermann Kahn: Patron of the arts

 An extremely wealthy financier, Kahn was president and chairman of the board of directors of the Metropolitan Opera, vice-president of the New York Philharmonic and treasurer for the American Federation of Arts.
 He supported many artists, including Hart Crane, George Gershwin and Arturo Toscanini.
 He was also smitten with Hollywood, to which Kuhn Loeb provided much commercial support and Kahn, personal support.
 In her second full-length film, Be Yourself, Fanny Brice sang a song that mentioned Kahn: "Is something the matter with Otto Kahn, or is something wrong with me?
 I wrote a note and told him what a star I would make.
 He sent it back and marked it 'Opened by mistake.'"

 He was parodied as Roscoe W. Chandler in the stage and film versions of the Marx Brothers' Animal Crackers.

 Kahn was chairman of the New York committee of the Shakespeare Tercentenary (1916).
-He was elected to honorary membership in Phi Mu Alpha Sinfonia music fraternity by the Fraternity's Alpha Chapter at the New England Conservatory in 1917 and of the French Theatre of New York and a founder and later treasurer of the New Theatre Company.
+He was elected to honorary membership in Phi Mu Alpha Sinfonia music fraternity by the Fraternity's Alpha chapter at the New England Conservatory in 1917 and of the French Theatre of New York and a founder and later treasurer of the New Theatre Company.

-Otto's son, Roger Wolfe Kahn, was a popular jazz musician and band leader of the late 1920s and early 1930s.
-Kahn's daughter, Margaret "Nin" Dorothy Wolff Kahn, married John Barry Ryan II and was a New York society doyenne and benefactor of the Metropolitan Opera.
+Otto's son, Roger Wolfe Kahn, was a popular jazz musician and bandleader of the late 1920s and early 1930s.
+Kahn's daughter, Margaret, married John Barry Ryan II and was a New York society doyenne and benefactor of the Metropolitan Opera.

 It is sometimes claimed that one of Otto Kahn's most enduring achievements is his uncanny lookalike persona that purportedly became the iconic mascot for the Monopoly board game.
-However, the family of the illustrator Daniel Fox, who in 1936 created the mascot Rich Uncle Pennybags for the Monopoly board game, in 2013 accredited J. P. Morgan as being the inspiration for the character.
+However, the family of the illustrator Daniel Fox, who in 1936 created the mascot Rich Uncle Pennybags for the Monopoly board game, in 2013, credited J. P. Morgan as being the inspiration for the character.